Writing Lisp in PHP

 :else (recur (+ dist 0.05)))))) ; keep stepping

 No mutable counter.
-Pure.
-Unit-test in one line.
+Even the renderer is pure - unit-test in one line.

 Once per screen column - ~120-180 rays a frame.